PITTSFIELD -- Curbing obesity, and the broad range of associated health risks, has become a single-minded priority in Northern Berkshire County.

 NBCC is searching for community partners, parents and others who are interested in participating in the Mass in Motion campaign.
 For more information, call (413) 663-7588.

 The initiative called the "Mass in Motion" campaign kicked-off on Friday, with 150 people coming out to listen to guest speaker Mark Fenton, a national public health consultant, at the Church Street Center on the MCLA campus.
-Merrigan was pleasantly surprised to see private business, hospital workers, public
+Merrigan was pleasantly surprised to see private business, hospital workers, public officials, and many other community stakeholders present and supportive of the campaign.

 "It was really exciting and encouraging how many people are excited about this," said Kate Merrigan, who supervises Chilson.